ryanwevans/rails-portfolio-project-camptivities-app/NOTES.md

   [ ] view most recent comment for each activity on Activities index page [x] add resources and nested resources to routes.rb

-[ ] Activity new page isn't creating a new Activity without a Camp assignment.
-Returns error that 'description is required' because it's that last error logged

 [ ] improve page layouts (include Camp name, sub-text description of site beneath Header)